dhappy/git-remote-igis/README.md

 2. `git push ipfs::<CID from Step #1> --tags master # the pushed branch becomes the root of the filesystem`
 3. Pin the resultant hash on a pinning service.

 _Note that #2 uses the CID produced by #1.
-When a CID is provided for a push the push will add changes to that repository maintaining some information such as the name and uuid._
+When a CID is provided for a push, the push will add changes to that repository maintaining some information such as the name and uuid._

 #### Push `master` with tags and get an IPFS CID back: